LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 7. Harrison Ritc, human 248 years old Druid.
 8. Shoom, Leshy ???
 Years old.
 Kineticist (Note: Exclusively speaks wild-song, druids accept this to regular people all he says is Shoom in various tones.
 Will use Fey with Viole).

+- The expanded backstory:

+1. Black-rock cultists kill temple of Zatera.
+2. Black-rock cultists use temple's divine power to pierce the failing defences of the black-rock prison.
+3. A vessel created to house the prisoner.
+4. However, the defences of the prison cause the oozing daemonic energy to be strictly bound by divine runes of Lissala in the form of tattoos all over the body.
+5. The newly bound vessel has a new soul flow into, created Viole.
+Essentially a clone of the black-rock prisoner.
+6. The church of Zatera's templars swoop in, kill the cultist, spare the vessel.
+7. Viole joins up with the templars, helping wage divine war across Battle-zoo.
+8. Viole uses his daemonic powers to influence allies to fight harder.
+9. Viole becomes a master strategist and an inventor, using the runes on his back as the base blueprint for many power weapon inventions.
+10. Viole learned to 'loosen' the Lissala runes temporarily, this is the lore of his inventor's over drive.
+11. After years of this, Viole is questioning his faith and the actions he has taken (and the war crimes he has committed).
+12. So Viole leaves on a personal quest, listening to the whispers of the obsidian statue he was born with.
+13. Viole enters Black-rock mine but is stuck in limbo for X number of years as the mines defences have trapped him, detecting his daemonic energies.

+- Plot threads.
+1. Defeating the Black-rock prisoner.
+2. Winning a great war.
+Less bloodthirsty, more honour and glory.
+3. Resurrect Lissala as she is the reason he even exists.
+4. ?
+5. ?

 ## Welter.
 - Side character.